Laravel-Lang/publisher/README.md

 Or manually update `require-dev` block of `composer.json` and run `composer update`.

-To install the package on version 5.3-5.5, you need to specify version ^1.0:
+To install the package on version 5.3-5.5 with php 5.6-7.0, you need to specify version ^1.0:

 ```json
 {